Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

 Mortgage volume is cyclical.
 Rate drops trigger refi waves.
 Spring buying seasons spike purchase applications.
 Your infrastructure needs to flex with demand.

 With on-premise systems, scaling up means purchasing and installing new servers.
 That takes weeks.
-Scaling down means idle hardware you already paid for.
+Scaling down means idle hardware you've already paid for.

 Cloud platforms scale in minutes.
 Need additional processing capacity for a refi surge?
-It is available immediately.
+It's available immediately.
 Volume drops in winter?
 Your costs drop with it.

 This matters more now than ever.
-The LOS market is projected to surpass $11.44 billion by 2032.
-Lenders who cannot scale efficiently will lose ground to competitors who can.
+The cloud-based financial platform market is projected to grow to $54.03 billion by 2032, according to Zion Market Research.
+Lenders who can't scale efficiently will lose ground to competitors who can.

 The Migration Path Forward